open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

     will reject documents that have duplicate fields.
   - `dedot` (default=true): When enabled attributes with `.` will be split into proper json objects.

+#### ECS mapping mode

+> [!WARNING]
+> The ECS mode mapping mode is currently undergoing changes, and its behaviour is unstable.

+In ECS mapping mode, the Elastisearch Exporter attempts to map fields from [OpenTelemetry Semantic Conventions][SemConv] (version 1.22.0) to [Elastic Common Schema][ECS].
+This mode may be used for compatibility with existing dashboards that work with with ECS.

 ### Elasticsearch ingest pipeline